Bradley-svg/GB-Heat-Pump-App-V1/docs/platform-setup-guide.md

   - PowerShell: `$env:ALLOW_DEV_ACCESS_SHIM='true'; $env:DEV_ALLOW_USER='{"email":"admin@example.com","roles":["admin"]}' ; wrangler dev --local`
   The shim only activates when `Cf-Access-Jwt-Assertion` is missing; any supplied JWT is still fully verified.
 - If you prefer to exercise the real flow, inject a JWT into `Cf-Access-Jwt-Assertion` manually (generate via `cloudflared access login`), or temporarily stub `requireAccessUser` in tests.
-- Ensure secrets exist in each active environment (for example production): `wrangler secret put ACCESS_AUD --env production`.
+- Ensure secrets exist for the Worker: `wrangler secret put ACCESS_AUD`.

 ### 1.4 Enforce policies on `app.greenbro.co.za`